ssahussai/War-the-card-game/FEEDBACK.md

 All of your `js` functions and variables clearly express their purpose in the form of a verb and a noun respectively.
 You also utilized camel casing with your identifiers and you have no console.logs in your code either.
 Your indentation well implemented.

 One thing I recommend you do to improve your JavaScript program would be to find ways to shorten the processes of each individual function.
-You can also delegate part of your functions to smaller helper functions, which would increase scaleability and readability of your app.
+You can also delegate part of your functions to smaller helper functions, which would increase the scaleability and readability of your app.

 ## Documentation and Deployment